lsdsoftware/s3-log-store/README.md

 # s3-log-store
 Use S3 as log-structured store for append-only data streams such as conversation chat logs.

-Log entries are JSON-ified and appended to files in a work directory, and periodically sync'd to the configured S3 bucket, broken up into chunks of predefined size.
+Log entries are JSON-ified and appended to files in a work directory.

+Log files are periodically synced to an S3 bucket, broken up into chunks of preset size, gzipped.

-Entries are retrieved in reverse order, provided offset and limit.
+Entries are retrievable in reverse order, given offset and limit.

-Consumers can subscribe to a stream to get notified of new entries.
+Consumers can subscribe to streams to get notification of new entries.

 ```typescript
 import { makeLogStore } from '@lsdsoftware/s3-log-store